learn-co-curriculum/ruby-environment-setup-summary/README.md

 Google Chrome is a Web Browser, we suggest you use it when developing in rails.

-<a href='https://learn.co/lessons/ruby-environment-setup-summary' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/ruby-environment-setup-summary' title='Ruby Environment Setup Summary'>Ruby Environment Setup Summary</a> on Learn.co and start learning to code for free.</p>